Namibia Wildlife Sanctuary

 - Sandboarding

-This project is located in northern Namibia, just southwest of Etosha National Park.
-The reserve covers an area of 35,000 ha and has a focus on the relocation and monitoring of conflict animals.
+This project is located in the Omaruru region of northern Namibia, southwest of Etosha National Park and around 4 hours drive from Windhoek.
+The reserve covers an area of 35,000 hectares and focuses on the relocation and monitoring of conflict animals.
 Currently, lions, rhinos, elephants, African wild dogs and brown hyenas occur within the reserve and there are also populations of cheetahs.

 Volunteers are involved with ongoing research efforts and the management of the native and reintroduced animals within the reserve.